suannai231/suannai231/README.md

 💜 Hey Everyone 💜

-I'm a Software Engineer with experience in infrastructure, developer productivity, and distributed systems.
+I'm a Software Engineer with experience in AI/LLM.
 I've worked at Cruise and Microsoft.

-💡 Passionate about scalable infrastructure, automation, and performance optimization ⚡ Always exploring new technologies and improving developer workflows 📷 In my free time, I enjoy photography with my Canon EOS R8
+💡 Passionate about stock trading.
+⚡ Always exploring new technologies.
+📷 In my free time, I enjoy photography with my Canon EOS R8.

 Let's connect and build something awesome! 🚀